expo/expo/docs/versions/v21.0.0/guides/configuration.md

               The SHA-1 hash of the signing certificate used to build the apk without any separator `:`.
 Can be found in `google-services.json`. https://developers.google.com/android/guides/client-auth

+   - `splash`

+      Configuration for loading and splash screen for standalone iOS apps.

+       - `backgroundColor`

+          Color to fill the loading screen background 6 character long hex color string, eg: `'#000000'`

+       - `resizeMode`

+          Determines how the `image` will be displayed in the splash loading screen.
+Must be one of `cover` or `contain`, defaults to `contain`. cover, contain

+       - `ldpi`

+          Local path or remote url to an image to fill the background of the loading screen.
+Image size and aspect ratio are up to you.
+Must be a .png.

+       - `mdpi`

+          Local path or remote url to an image to fill the background of the loading screen.
+Image size and aspect ratio are up to you.
+Must be a .png.

+       - `hdpi`

+          Local path or remote url to an image to fill the background of the loading screen.
+Image size and aspect ratio are up to you.
+Must be a .png.

+       - `xhdpi`

+          Local path or remote url to an image to fill the background of the loading screen.
+Image size and aspect ratio are up to you.
+Must be a .png.

+       - `xxhdpi`

+          Local path or remote url to an image to fill the background of the loading screen.
+Image size and aspect ratio are up to you.
+Must be a .png.

+       - `xxxhdpi`

+          Local path or remote url to an image to fill the background of the loading screen.
+Image size and aspect ratio are up to you.
+Must be a .png.

 - `facebookScheme`

    Used for Facebook native login.
 Starts with 'fb' and followed by a string of digits, like 'fb1234567890'.
 You can find your scheme at https://developers.facebook.com/docs/facebook-login/ios in the 'Configuring Your info.plist' section.

+- `splash`

+   Configuration for loading and splash screen for standalone apps.

+   - `backgroundColor`

+      Color to fill the loading screen background
+    6 character long hex color string, eg: `'#000000'`

+   - `resizeMode`

+      Determines how the `image` will be displayed in the splash loading screen.
+Must be one of `cover` or `contain`, defaults to `contain`. cover, contain

+   - `image`

+      Local path or remote url to an image to fill the background of the loading screen.
+Image size and aspect ratio are up to you.
+Must be a .png.

 - `hooks`